Astros betting on Dallas Keuchel to repeat history

 "Dallas was very outspoken in July, in case you missed it.
 He wanted a partner.
 And now he's got a partner in crime.
 He's got a one-two punch.
 All of that, I think, was positive energy towards where we're at today."

 In the Yankees' relatively limited exposure to Keuchel through the years, they've seen the damage he can inflict with fastball command and an effective slider, curveball and changeup.
-In six career starts against New York, Keuchel is 4-2 with a 1.41 ERA and a 45-to-6 strikeout-to-walk ratio.
+In six career starts against New York, Keuchel is 4-2 with a 1.41 ERA and a 45 strikeouts to six walks.
 He is also coming off 5 1/3 innings of one-run ball against Boston in the AL Division Series, so the buildup to Game 1 suggests he's in a good place right now.

 When Keuchel beat the Yankees in that wild-card game two years ago, Alex Rodriguez, Brian McCann and Carlos Beltran went a combined 1-for-12, with a single as the only hit.
 Now A-Rod is doing television work and dating Jennifer Lopez, and Beltran and McCann are supporting Keuchel as veteran members of the roster in Houston.